codepath/android_guides/ActiveAndroid-Guide.md

 }
 ```

 Note that **ActiveAndroid creates a local id (mId)** in addition to our manually managed remoteId (unique) which is the id on the server (for networked applications).

+#### CRUD Operations

-Now we can create records:
+Now we can create, modify and delete records for these models backed by SQLite:

 ```java
 // Create a category